 Tips for Your Allergy Action Plan

 Allergies can ruin a beautiful day.
-But the symptoms can be manageable when you plan ahead for pollen and other allergens.
+But life can be easier when you plan ahead for pollen and other allergens.

-Most people blame pollen for their allergies, but dust mites, pet dander, and mold also trigger many allergies.
-To avoid your triggers, you need to know what they are.
-Ask your doctor about allergy testing, a sure way to help you know what's causing your allergies.
+Most people blame pollen for their allergies, but dust mites, pet dander, and mold can also cause them.
+Once you know what things set off your symptoms, you can avoid them.
+Ask your doctor about allergy testing, a sure way to help you know what your triggers are.

-Pollen counts are highest on hot, dry, windy days.
+These counts are highest on hot, dry, windy days.
 Check the forecast before making plans.
-Pollen is released by plants between 5 a.m. and 10 a.m., but travels best on mid-day breezes.
-Plan outdoor activities for late afternoon when pollen counts are lowest.
-Remember, ragweed releases its pollen in the fall, so pollen counts may be high into September or even mid-October, or even later if the weather stays warm.
+Pollen is released by plants between 5 a.m. and 10 a.m., but it travels best on mid-day breezes.
+Plan outdoor activities for late afternoon, when pollen counts are lowest.
+Remember, ragweed releases its pollen in the fall, so counts may be high into September or mid-October, or even later if the weather stays warm.

-Keep windows and doors closed when pollen levels are high.
+Keep your windows and doors closed when pollen levels are high.
 Use an air conditioner to circulate and cool indoor air.
-And be sure to change the filter every three months.
-Consider replacing carpet with hardwood or vinyl floors.
+And be sure to change the filter every 3 months.
+You may want to replace your carpet, which might be collecting allergens, with hardwood or vinyl floors.

-Pollen collects on your clothes and hair.
+Pollen gathers on them.
 After an outing on high-pollen days, wash your clothes and rinse your hair.
 If you like to jog or ride a bike, choose allergy-friendly workout clothes.
 Polyester fabrics attract and hold less pollen than clothes made of cotton or wool.

-The sooner you take allergy medicine, the better it will work to reduce symptoms.
+The sooner you take allergy meds, the better it will work to calm your symptoms.

-keep your body from releasing histamine.
-Histamine is what leads to stuffy noses and itchy, watery eyes from allergies.
-Antihistamines are most effective when taken without stopping during allergy season.
+keep your body from releasing histamine, the chemical that leads to stuffy noses and itchy, watery eyes from allergies.
+Antihistamines work best when you take them throughout allergy season.